 Bit of Crazy Talk for You

 It’s also time to get rid of the “reading of the Brief” and get rid of the 5 minute agency “set up” of each ad.
 I know half of you will think this is crazy and likely none of you will do it.
 Brand Leaders should be in the shoes of the consumer as they see the Advertising ideas.
-And unless you are going to buy an ad right beside your ad, that explains your ad, then get rid of the set ups.
+Unless you are going to buy an ad right beside your ad, that explains your ad, then get rid of the set ups.
 Instead, bring the brief, put it face down and only turn it over once you’ve seen all the work.
 Plus, you should have your brief memorized.
 It’s not that hard.
 You only have one brief.
 Remember, your brief is fairly short!!!

 To see a training presentation on Getting Better Advertising: